boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixed regression in BuddyPress that prevented access to author-only documents in some cases.

 = 2.1.0 =
 * Improved support for BuddyPress 3.0 and the Nouveau template pack.
 * Improved Doc search to match attachment filenames.